Whole Wheat Refrigerator Rolls

 - In a large bowl, dissolve yeast in warm water.
 Add the sugar, egg, oil, salt and 3 cups all-purpose flour.
 Beat on medium speed for 3 minutes.
 Stir in whole wheat flour and enough remaining all-purpose flour to make a soft dough.

 - Turn out onto a lightly floured surface.
-Knead until smooth and elastic, about 6 to 8 minutes.
+Knead until smooth and elastic, 6 to 8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise until doubled or cover and refrigerate overnight.

 Made these with Splenda and a little higher percentage of wheat flour.
 The first rise was beautiful.
 After the second rise, I went to take the towel off, and they had all stuck to it.
 This made them fall a bit.
 I baked them anyway, and they tasted great!